preciofishbone/OmniaDocsG2/_build/html/_sources/blocks/app-posts/index.rst.txt

 ******************************
 Here's a tip that doesn't need any settings:

-In Omnia 6.12 and later it's possible to add images and animated gifs to a post, using these icons:
+If settings allow it, it can possible to add images and animated gifs to a post, using these icons:

 .. image:: posts-images.png